mroman48389/mroman48389/README.md

 > **[Portfolio Site](https://mark-roman-portfolio.netlify.app/)**
 >
-> &nbsp;&nbsp;&nbsp;&nbsp;A landing site from which my other projects can be accessed.
+> A landing site from which my other projects can be accessed.
 Written in pure HTML and CSS and designed to be accessible and responsive.

 ## Past Projects, Professional (Dec 2008 - Mar 2025)